LucasKoc/TP3-ST2AWD/README.md

 vue create vue-oath-microsoft-graph
 ```

-This view is shown in the terminal
+This view is shown in the terminal:

 ```bash
 Vue CLI v5.0.8